 If you have any concerns about DIYing your electrical, reach out to a professional instead.
-For residents in the Minnesota area, turn to Electric City for all your electrical needs.
+DIY electrical is not something to take lightly, and if you doubt your ability for any reason, turn to Electric City for all your electrical needs.
 We offer extensive services, including wiring, HVAC, EV charging installation, and more.
 Whether you’re in need of residential or commercial services, we’ve got you covered.
 Contact us today for a free consultation!

-But, if you are confident that you can do some electrical work on your own, here are 5 steps to installing an electrical outlet in your home.
+But, if you are confident that you can do some electrical work on your own, here’s how to add an electrical outlet to your home in 5 easy steps.

 Step One: Shut Off Electrical Outlet

 First, you need to turn off the power on the main panel.
 Locate the correct breaker and make sure it is turned off.

 Next, use an electronic stud finder to find the studs on both sides.
 Once you locate the studs, you can put your new outlet anywhere between them.

 Unscrew the outlet and use a voltage tester to ensure the power is indeed off.
 With either lead touching the bare copper wire (bare copper), touch the other lead first to the neutral terminals (silver colored), then to the hot terminals (gold colored).